LGSInnovations/Edison-Ethernet/yocto/README.md

 	*Bonus:* Running `edison_configure` sets up your Edison to broadcast it's hostname, so instead of ssh'ing into your Edison's IP address, try using `<your hostname>.local`, e.g., `edison.local`

 	**Known Issue:** For some reason, the Edison will not switch into USB Host mode except for every other reboot.
 Try doing a cold restart by unplugging and plugging power back in.
+(For more info, see [here](https://communities.intel.com/thread/57209?start=0&tstart=0))

 ----------------------------------------------------------------------